appylar/unity-sdk-android-sample-app/README.md

-# The Appylar Unity SDK sample app
+# The Appylar Unity SDK Android sample app

-This app contains a simple implementation of the Appylar Unity SDK.
+This app contains a simple implementation of the Appylar Unity SDK for Android.
 Before you start the app, add a valid app key from an app registered on your Appylar account in the initialization function.
 Also, make sure to set the correct bundle id for your app in your IDE.

 Please read the full documentation of the SDK on our [website](https://www.appylar.com/).